CharlieNestor/retrieve_video_info_YouTube_channel/README.md

 ## Features

-- **Local Metadata Storage**: Fetches comprehensive data via `yt-dlp` and stores it in a local SQLite database.
+- **Local SQLite Library**: Fetch rich metadata via `yt-dlp` and store it locally.
-- **Web Interface**: A modern React UI to browse and manage your library of channels, playlists, and videos.
-- **URL Processing**: Simply paste a YouTube URL (channel, video, or playlist) to add it to your library.
+- **URL Intake**: Paste a channel, video, or playlist URL to add entries.
-- **Visual Browsing**: View your channels in a clean, card-based layout with thumbnails.
-- **Detailed Views**: Click on a channel to see its detailed information and a list of all its videos stored in your library.
+- **Channel Browser UI**: Grid of channels with cached thumbnails (via image proxy).
+- **Video Details**: Views, likes, duration, publish date, tags, and description.
+- **Transcripts**: Plain text plus chapter breakdown when available.
+- **Ask the Transcript**: Chat-style Q&A over the video’s transcript.
+- **One‑click Refresh**: Update a video’s metadata and transcript on demand.
+- **Download Awareness**: See downloaded state and copy the local file path.

 ## Tech Stack